KesThav/Data_analytics_case_studies/2021_07_17_Bike_share/Analyze_process.md

-Hi,
+# Summary #

 Ready first the case study to be sure that we start from the same point.
 The link for the file used can be found there.
-I use the dataset from **2020-04** to **2021-06**.

-Explanation of the analyze process :
+Cycle bike-share is a company presented in Chicago.
+Their business is oriented on the location of bikes to individuals.

+The company wants to design a new marketing strategy to convert casual riders into annual members.

+Before doing anything, we should first set the main question which will be the problem to solve :

+- How to convert casual riders into annual members ?

+To answer it, we should first ask ourself :

+- How different are casual riders from annual members ?
+- What will make a casual riders buy Cyclistic annual memberships ?
+- How can Cyclistic use digital media to influence casual riders to become members ?

+To guide us in our analysis, we will use 12 months data collected by our company.
+The data goes **from 04-2020 to 06-2021.**

+# Analyze process #

 1. **Load and merge dataset**